Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Experiments

 \subsection{Further Analysis}

-The constrained hyp.\ beam generation algorithm produces longer generations because the hypothesis beam is frequently interrupted and less likely to terminate (1st failure case).
+The constrained hypothesis beam generation algorithm produces longer outputs as the hypothesis beam is frequently interrupted and less likely to terminate (first failure case).
 Unlike the minimum bifurcation penalty algorithm, which has large performance drops in some settings, constrained beam performance remains steady and shows no large drops, though it still underperforms the unconstrained baseline in most settings.

-Table \ref{tab:prop_finished_large} shows the proportion of terminated outputs for each algorithm before the budget limit is reached.
-We can notice that \emph{all bifurcation algorithm variants always successfully finish their generation}.
+Table~\ref{tab:prop_finished_large} shows the proportion of terminated outputs for each algorithm before the budget limit is reached.
+We can notice that \emph{all bifurcation algorithm variants almost always successfully finish their generation}.
 Unconstrained decoding finishes its generation more often for IT models than for PT models, as the latter models are trained on raw text with no specific $\bot$ delimitation.
-Finally, the constrained hyp.\ beam algorithm fails to complete its generation in a considerable portion of cases on MATH500, ARC, and CSQA.
-This can explain the performance drop of the constrained hyp.\ beam algorithm compared to unconstrained decoding on the OLMo 2 13B models, both PT and IT, on these tasks.
-Since the only termination path of the constrained hyp.\ beam algorithm is via the constrained hyp.\, as the unconstrained hyp.\ cannot generate the $\bot$ termination symbol, we can conclude in this case that the constrained hyp.\ is continually interrupted.
+Finally, the constrained hypothesis beam algorithm fails to complete its generation in a considerable portion of cases on MATH500, ARC, and CSQA.
+This can explain the performance drop of the constrained hypothesis beam algorithm compared to unconstrained decoding on these tasks.
+Since the only termination path of the constrained hypothesis beam algorithm is via the constrained hypothesis, as the unconstrained hypothesis cannot generate the $\bot$ termination symbol, we can conclude in this case that the constrained hypothesis is continually interrupted.
+Further investigation of this interruption phenomenon is given in App.~\ref{app:response_length}.

-To investigate this interruption phenomenon, we study in Figure \ref{fig:min_entropy_diff} the entropy difference of the model distribution on the constrained hypothesis and on the unconstrained hypothesis after a single constrained step.
-More exactly, we are interested in this entropy difference:

-where $H$ is the min-entropy \cite{renner2004minent} .
-We study in this figure the case of GSM8K and MATH500 on OLMo 2 13B IT, on which this model exhibits very contrasting constrained hyp.\ interruption behaviors as per Table \ref{tab:prop_finished_large}.
-We observe that, on MATH500, this entropy difference is, on average, higher than that on GSM8K at almost all generation positions.
-A large difference in entropy indicates a drop in confidence from taking a constrained step, leading to a larger difference in scores between the greedy beam and the constrained beam.
-This difference in scores favors the interruption of the current constrained hyp.\ by a newer constrained hyp.\ starting from an advanced decoding position.